Jean Harlow: 1926–1928: First marriage

 During Harlow's freshman year at the school, she was paired with a "big sister" from the senior class who introduced her to 19-year-old Charles "Chuck" Fremont McGrew III, an heir to a large fortune.
 By the fall of 1926, Harlow and Chuck were dating seriously, and they were married in 1928.
-Jean Carpenter was also married that same year to Marino Bello, on January 18, however, Harlow did not attend her mother's wedding.
+Jean Carpenter was also married to Marino Bello on January 18; however, Harlow did not attend her mother's wedding.

 In 1928, two months after the wedding, Chuck McGrew turned 21 and received part of his inheritance.
 The couple left Chicago and moved to Los Angeles, settling into a home in Beverly Hills, where Harlow thrived as a wealthy socialite.
 McGrew hoped to distance Harlow from her mother with the move.
 Neither Chuck nor Harlow worked during this time, and both were considered heavy drinkers.

 1928–1929: Work as an extra

 While living in Los Angeles, Harlow befriended a young aspiring actress named Rosalie Roy.
 Not owning a car herself, Rosalie asked Harlow to drive her to Fox Studios for an appointment.
 While waiting for Rosalie, Harlow was noticed and approached by Fox executives, whom she told she was not interested.
 Nevertheless, she was given letters of introduction to Central Casting.
 A few days later, Rosalie Roy bet Harlow that she did not have the nerve to go in for an audition.
-Unwilling to lose a wager and pressed by her enthusiastic mother who had followed her daughter to Los Angeles by this time, Harlow went to Central Casting and signed in under her mother's maiden name, Jean Harlow.
+Unwilling to lose a wager and pressed by her enthusiastic mother, who had followed her daughter to Los Angeles by this time, Harlow went to Central Casting and signed in under her mother's maiden name, Jean Harlow.

-After several calls from casting and a number of job offers rejected by Harlow, Mother Jean finally pressed her into accepting work at the studio.
+After several calls from casting and several job offers that Harlow rejected, Mother Jean finally persuaded her into accepting work at the studio.
 Harlow appeared in her first film, Honor Bound (1928), as an unbilled "extra" for $7 a day (equivalent to approximately $ in dollars) and a box lunch, common pay for such work.
 This led to a wage increase to $10 per day and small parts in feature films such as Moran of the Marines (1928) and the Charley Chase lost film Chasing Husbands (1928).
-In December 1928, Harlow as Jean Harlow signed a five-year contract with Hal Roach Studios for $100 per week.
+In December 1928, Harlow, as Jean Harlow, signed a five-year contract with Hal Roach Studios for $100 per week.
 She had small roles in the 1929 Laurel and Hardy shorts: Double Whoopee, Liberty and Bacon Grabbers, the last giving her a costarring credit.